salkuadrat/learning/packages/learning_face_detection/README.md

 )
 ```

-But we can override this default behavior by passing other parameters to `FaceDetector`.
+But we can override this default behavior by passing other values to `FaceDetector`.

 <table>
   <tr>